 The Stop Motion function lets you take pictures at set intervals.
-This can be used to create a movie of what animals do in real time.
+This can be used to create a movie about what animals do in real-time.
 They might move around a lot, so the background might change a lot too.

 If you utilize the Burst Mode function, it will snap multiple pictures before resetting.
 As a consequence of this, you’ll have more movements, postures, angles, and fascinating events to add to your collection.

 The presence of an 850nm flash system allows for all of these events to take place at any time of day or night, yet they still produce wonderful effects due to the use of a camera with an 850nm flash.
 Leave it out for a while and you’ll be able to identify all of the region’s creatures in no time.